Madhav-AK/AI-Shopping-Assistant/Readme.md

 Install all the dependencies in requirements.txt

 Run fakeStore/Flask-O-shop/app.py (This launches our backend website)
-Run app.py (This launches our AI shopping assistant app)
+Parallely run app.py (This launches our AI shopping assistant app)
+Ensure that both are running in parallelly on different terminals